rick-r/marriage-figaro-norway/captions.md

 [but: do we want to get the audience used to captions always being on same side as actor?]

-    What do you think Figaro?
+> What do you think Figaro?
 Look!

+    Hva tror du Figaro?
+Se!

 FIGARO:
 Sì mio core, or è più bello,
 sembra fatto inver per te.

-    Looks great darling!
+> Looks great darling!

 SUSANNA / FIGARO duet: